devanshu-cosmo/ml-projects/VNTrading_Quant_Assignment/readme.md

 - The equity curve shows the strategy's performance over the test period.
 - Changing the SMA window drastically affects the performance metrics

-### Update 1: Added a Grid Search feature that helps to find an optimal SMA window based on the performance metrics

 ## Interpretation

 The output plot for the baseline SMA = 10 suggests that the returns rise steadily at first, with occasional drawdowns.
 This is followed by a continous declined returns phase, implying that the volatility in the market is not being captured by the SMA signal.
 Moreover, the drawdown also rapidly rises, suggesting that the model is taking increasingly risky trades.
 The returns rise again from the global minima, and the drawdown also reduces to more balanced trades.
 In the last few trades, the returns are moderate but stable as the model does not take more risks and settles to a constant drawdown.
 The SMA window has huge effects on this trend as seen from the output plots.

+### Update 1: Added a Grid Search feature that helps to find an optimal SMA window based on the performance metrics

+### Update 2: Added a plot showing how the performance metrics vary with the variation in SMA window